GeoscienceAustralia/hazimp/docs/tabulate.rst

 ===============

 A common way of reporting the outcomes of a HazImp analysis is to look at the number of features distributed across various ranges.
-Fr example, the number of buildings in a given damage state, grouped by an age category.
+For example, the number of buildings in a given damage state, grouped by an age category.
 While many may want to do their own pivot tables on the output, this can automate the process for the most common index/column combination.